 According to the 2017 Cyber Security Report released by Serianu LTD, Kenyan businesses lost an astounding Ksh.
-21B to cyberattacks in 2017 alone.
-When you consider the whole NYS scandal is about Ksh.
-9B you start to see just how serious cyber attacks are in Kenya.
+21B to cyber attacks in 2017 alone.
+Considering the whole NYS scandal is about Ksh.
+9B you start to see just how serious cyber attacks in Kenya are.

-However, let us go back to your hacked website.
-As the red screen of death glares at you, informing you that the website you invested in is no longer accessible, it is often tempting to pick up the phone, contact your website developers and give them a piece of your mind since you blame them for negligence.
+As the red screen of death glares at you, building up the courage to inform the client that their website is no longer accessible, it is often tempting to pick up the phone, contact your website developers and give them a piece of your mind since you blame them for negligence.
 They should have prevented your website from being hacked, right?

 Well, the answer here is two-fold; yes and no.

 Yes, your website developers have the responsibility to ensure that your website is developed and designed with security in mind.
-In the same vein, your hosting company also has the responsibility to ensure that your server, be it dedicated, shared or cloud is hardened and patched often adding another layer of security to your online presence.
+Similarly, your hosting company also has the responsibility to ensure that your server, be it dedicated, shared or cloud is hardened and patched often adding another layer of security to your online presence.

 Cyber Attacks and Blame Games

-While majority of SMEs tend to shy away from cyber security products because they fear the costs, Francis Waithaka, CEO at Digital For Africa, advises businesses to consider partnering with cyber security professionals to mitigate risks of cyber attacks while cutting on costs.
+While the majority of SMEs tend to shy away from cybersecurity products because they fear the costs, Francis Waithaka, CEO at Digital For Africa, advises businesses to consider partnering with cybersecurity professionals to mitigate risks of cyber attacks while cutting on costs.

 “We only have 1,600 cyber security professionals against 48M Kenyans.
 As a business you need to leverage partnerships if you want to have peace of mind over your online business.” said Francis at the Round table discussion on cyber security for SMEs at Legibra.

 Why Are SMEs Targets for Cyber Attacks?